 Traditional Sweet, Churma Ladoo – No Frying!

-I think we all have recipes our Mom’s make that just don’t match up to anyone else’s.
+I think we all have recipes our moms make that just don’t match up to anyone else’s.
 For me, churma ladoos are one of them.
-This version is not fried and use jaggery.
 My Mom’s churma ladoos just hit the spot for me.
-The right balance of jaggery and ghee balanced with nuts, raisins, poppy seeds and coconut.
-She uses an ingredients others normally do not and it gives it such a yummy taste.
+The right balance of jaggery and ghee is balanced with nuts, raisins, poppy seeds, and coconut.
+She uses an ingredient that others normally do not and it gives it such a yummy taste.

 Ingredients for churma ladoos